 Phenotypic Consequences of a Genetic Predisposition to Enhanced Nitric Oxide Signaling

-Background—Nitric oxide signaling plays a key role in regulation of vascular tone and platelet activation.
-Here, we seek to understand the impact of a genetic predisposition to enhanced nitric oxide signaling on risk for cardiovascular diseases, thus informing the potential utility of pharmacologic stimulation of the nitric oxide pathway as a therapeutic strategy.
+Background: Nitric oxide signaling plays a key role in the regulation of vascular tone and platelet activation.
+Here, we seek to understand the impact of a genetic predisposition to enhanced nitric oxide signaling on risk for cardiovascular diseases, thus informing the potential utility of pharmacological stimulation of the nitric oxide pathway as a therapeutic strategy.

-Methods—We analyzed the association of common and rare genetic variants in two genes that mediate nitric oxide signaling [Nitric Oxide Synthase 3 (NOS3) and Guanylate Cyclase 1, Soluble, Alpha 3 (GUCY1A3)] with a range of human phenotypes.
-We selected two common variants (rs3918226 in NOS3 and rs7692387 in GUCY1A3) known to associate with increased NOS3 and GUCY1A3 expression and reduced mean arterial pressure, combined them into a genetic score, and standardized this exposure to a 5 mm Hg reduction in mean arterial pressure.
-Using individual-level data from 335,464 participants in the UK Biobank and summary association results from seven large-scale genome wide association studies, we examined the effect of this nitric oxide signaling score on cardiometabolic and other diseases.
-We also examined whether rare loss-of-function mutations in NOS3 and GUCY1A3 were associated with coronary heart disease using gene sequencing data from the Myocardial Infarction Genetics Consortium (n=27,815).
+Methods: We analyzed the association of common and rare genetic variants in 2 genes that mediate nitric oxide signaling (Nitric Oxide Synthase 3 [NOS3] and Guanylate Cyclase 1, Soluble, Alpha 3 [GUCY1A3]) with a range of human phenotypes.
+We selected 2 common variants (rs3918226 in NOS3 and rs7692387 in GUCY1A3) known to associate with increased NOS3 and GUCY1A3 expression and reduced mean arterial pressure, combined them into a genetic score, and standardized this exposure to a 5 mm Hg reduction in mean arterial pressure.
+Using individual-level data from 335 464 participants in the UK Biobank and summary association results from 7 large-scale genome-wide association studies, we examined the effect of this nitric oxide signaling score on cardiometabolic and other diseases.
+We also examined whether rare loss-of-function mutations in NOS3 and GUCY1A3 were associated with coronary heart disease using gene sequencing data from the Myocardial Infarction Genetics Consortium (n=27 815).

-Conclusions—A genetic predisposition to enhanced nitric oxide signaling is associated with reduced risks of coronary heart disease, peripheral arterial disease and stroke.
-Pharmacologic stimulation of nitric oxide signaling may prove useful in the prevention or treatment of cardiovascular disease.
+Conclusions: A genetic predisposition to enhanced nitric oxide signaling is associated with reduced risks of coronary heart disease, peripheral arterial disease, and stroke.
+Pharmacological stimulation of nitric oxide signaling may prove useful in the prevention or treatment of cardiovascular disease.

 - Received April 10, 2017.